Amit0617/kundalini-awakening-technically/README.md

 great success (Siddhi) to men.
 It should be kept secret by every effort, and not revealed to any and everyone.

+### Atha mahābandhah

+>Pārshnim vāmasya pādasya yonisthāne niyojayet
+Vāmorūpari samsthāpya dakshinam charanam tathā

+>Press the left heel to the perineum and place the right foot on the left thigh.

+>Pūrayitvā tato vāyum hrdaye chubukam drdham
+Nishpīdya yonimākuñchya manomadhye niyojayet

+>Fill in the air, keeping the chin firm against the chest, and, having pressed the air, the mind should be fixed on the middle of the eyebrows (or in the susumnâ (the spine)).

+>Dhārayitvā yathāśakti rechayedanilam śanaih
+Savyāngghe tu samabhyasya dakshāngghe punarabhyaset

+>Having kept it confined so long as possible, it should be expelled slowly.
+Having practised on the left side, it should be practised on the right side.

+>Matamatra tu keshāmchitkanthabandham vivarjayet
+Rājadantasthajihvāyā bandhah śasto bhavediti

+>Some are of opinion that the closing of throat is not necessary here, for keeping the tongue pressed against the roots of the upper teeth makes a good bandha (stop).

+>Ayam tu sarvanādīnāmūrdhvam ghatinirodhakah
+Ayam khalu mahābandho mahāsiddhipradāyakah

+>This stops the upward motion of all the Nâdîs.
+Verily this mahâ Bandha is the giver of great Siddhis.

+>Kālapāśamahābandhavimochanavichakshanah
+Trivenīsangghamam dhatte kedāram prāpayenmanah

+>This mahâ Bandha is the most skilful means for cutting away the snares of death.
+It brings about the conjunction of the Trivenî (Idâ, Pingalâ and Susumnâ) and carries the mind to Kedâr (the space between the eyebrows, which is the seat of Śiva).

+>Rūpalāvanyasampannā yathā strī purusham vinā
+Mahāmudrāmahābandhau nishphalau vedhavarjitau

+>As beauty and loveliness, do not avail a woman without husband, so the mahâ mudrâ and the mahâBandha are useless without the mahâ Vedha.

+### Atha mahāvedhah

+>Mahābandhasthito yogī krtvā pūrakamekadhīh
+Vāyūnām ghatimāvrtya nibhrtam kanthamudrayā

+>Sitting with mahâ Bandha, the Yogî should fill in the air and keep his mind collected.
+The movements of the Vâyus (Prâna and Apâna) should be stopped by closing the throat.

+>Samahastayugho bhūmau sphichau sanādayechchanaih
+Putadvayamatikramya vāyuh sphurati madhyaghah

+>Resting both the hands equally on the ground, he should raise himself a little and strike his buttocks against the ground gently.
+The air, leaving both the passages namely Idâ and Pingalâ, starts into the middle one.

+>Somasūryāghnisambandho jāyate chāmrtāya vai
+Mrtāvasthā samutpannā tato vāyum virechayet

+>The union of the Idâ and the Pingalâ is affected, in order to bring about immortality.
+When the air becomes as it were dead (by leaving its course through the Idâ and the Pingalâ) (i.e., when it has been kept confined), then it should be expelled.

+>Mahāvedhoayamabhyāsānmahāsiddhipradāyakah
+Valīpalitavepaghnah sevyate sādhakottamaih

+>The practice of this mahâ Vedha, the giver of great Siddhis, destroys old age, grey hair, and shaking of the body, and therefore it is practised by the best masters.

+>Etattrayam mahāghuhyam jarāmrtyuvināśanam
+Vahnivrddhikaram chaiva hyanimādighunapradam

+>These THREE are the great secrets.
+They are the destroyers of old age and death, increase the appetite, confer the accomplishments of Anima, etc.

+>Ashtadhā kriyate chaiva yāme yāme dine dine
+Punyasambhārasandhāya pāpaughabhiduram sadā
+Samyakśikshāvatāmevam svalpam prathamasādhanam

+>They should, be practised in 8 ways, daily and hourly.
+They increase collection of good actions and lessen the evil ones.
+People, instructed well, should begin their practice, little by little, first.
 <!-- ## Routine of Yogi -->